Slamy/Wiki_MiSTer/Loading-games-via-MGL-files.md

 # MGL files run games automatically

-You can add your favorites games to the main menu (below the Arcade, Computer, Console etc. folders) - or - e.g. inside a folder for instance called 'Favorites'.
+You can add your favorite games to the main menu (below the Arcade, Computer, Console etc. folders) - or - e.g. inside a folder for instance called 'Favorites'.
 It needs to be named _Favorites in the file system to show up in the menu.

 Each of your favorite games must have an MGL file to be accessible in the menu.